 - Clothing must be worn in an appropriate manner, including shirt and shoes.

 RESPECT YOURSELF, OTHERS, & THE LIBRARY – treat others as you wish to be treated.

-Any illegal behavior is prohibited.
-The staff is directed to call Law Enforcement to handle the situation.
+- Any illegal behavior is prohibited and staff is directed to call Law Enforcement to handle the situation.

 Repeat offenders may be banned from the premises.
 Returning without prior permission opens up offenders to prosecution for trespassing.
 Patrons banned may appeal to the Library Board.

 The Plymouth Public Library is not responsible for unattended children.
 The library cannot ensure the safety of any library patron of any age, especially children.
 Library staff duties cannot include babysitting or taking over any parental responsibilities for children when they come into the library.
 While the Plymouth Public Library is concerned about the safety and welfare of all children, parents or caregivers who are eighteen (18) or over are the ones responsible for safety and welfare, as well as monitoring children’s activities and behavior.

 Children eleven (11) years old and younger must be directly supervised by a parent or responsible caregiver who is at least eighteen (18) years old or over at all times while in the library.
 Parents or caregivers are responsible for the safety and appropriate behavior of each child in their care.
 Parents or caregivers cannot leave children unattended in the children’s department while using other parts of the library.